 I love this quote from Simon Sinek:

-My client *Marcus had just made a career move and was setting out to start his own wellness business.
+My client Marcus (not his real name) had just made a career move and was setting out to start his own wellness business.
 The biggest problem getting in his way?
 Inertia.

 The more he thought about what he was going to do, the bigger the endeavor began to feel.
 The more he explored the risks, challenges, and his extensive to-do list, the more he felt overwhelmed.
 He was stuck.